 Dennerle’s Scraper Soil lowers the pH of the water as well.

-Letting it cycle is recommended before adding any fish or shrimp.
+Letting this aqua soil cycle is recommended before adding any fish or shrimp.

 This aqua soil is rather clean (or at least cleaner than most) and management is not difficult.